airhdl/spi-to-axi-bridge/README.md

 The design verification is based on an OSVVM VHDL test suite.
 Running the test suite requires a VHDL-2008 capable simulator such as Aldec Riviera-Pro.

-To run the test suite, please execute the following commands in the simulator console:
+To run the test suite, execute the following commands in the simulator console:

 ```
 cd sim